 Mount St. Helens erupted in 1980 in Washington.
 Leave it to Barney to get his hands on some volcanic ash from the blast, which he rubbed into the background of this St. Helens seat.

-Here’s Felip and me posing with the Illinois toilet seat we signed.
+Here’s my friend and me posing with the Illinois toilet seat we signed.

 The Guinness company contacted Barney about the possibility of featuring him in its book of world records, but he declined because the process (filling out forms, getting them notarized, etc.) was too much of a hassle.

-Barney doesn’t sell any of his art.
-It’s all just a fun hobby.
-He does have plans for his collection once he’s gone – Barney says that Bemis, the toilet seat manufacturer in Wisconsin, has expressed interest in displaying his seats there eventually.
+Barney didn’t sell any of his art.
+It was all just a fun hobby.
+He did have plans for his collection once he’s gone – Barney said that Bemis, the toilet seat manufacturer in Wisconsin, had expressed interest in displaying his seats there eventually.
 But for now, his collection will stay at the Truck Yard.

 You can find the Barney Smith Museum online.
-“I don’t have a computer, but I have a Facebook page,” he brags.
+“I don’t have a computer, but I have a Facebook page,” he liked to brag.
 Find his page here.